 - “It’s not about leadership, it’s about teamship” (Chris)

-- “It’s a challenge and a chance to give something back to the world” (Gabby)
+- “It’s a challenge and because it give you a chance to give something back to the world” (Gabby)

 - “It gives you a true sense of achievement” (Paul)